Urbanization in China: Environmental Impact

+The discourse of ecological civilization has influenced the planning and development of eco-cities, low-carbon cities, and green cities in China.

 Climate Change

 Temperature

 The unparalleled urbanization rate in China is continuing to grow and is resulting in the expansion of urban agglomerations (UAs).
 In turn, this has significant implications for regional climate and environmental sustainability.
 Based on the statistical analysis, it is seen that there is a substantial urbanization effect.
 This effect also contributes to decreasing extreme temperatures and precipitation events in a variety of climate groups.
 A significant effect of urbanization on hot and cold extreme temperatures is apparent in most urban areas.
 However, the opposite pattern is seen in arid and high-latitude areas.
 Around 30% of the total change in extreme temperature events over the core urban areas of 20 UAs is accounted for by the urbanization effect.
 However, urbanization tends to lead to more regional discrepancies when it comes to extreme precipitation indexes than temperature extremes.
 The increase of urbanization causes extreme precipitation events to weaken in coastal areas and intensify in central and west China.
 UAs located in the central and west parts of China tend to experience more frequent and more intense precipitation than those located in the coastal regions.
 It causes more frequent and more intense precipitation in UAs of inland central/west and less frequent and less intense precipitation in the coastal areas.